Cybersecurity: On-site and Remote

 - Power in the Layers: This includes keeping your hardware strong and your network patched.
 Look for renowned technology solutions.
 Duct tape and magnets?
 Raspberry Pi backups?
 Look for the latest cybersecurity tools and save old tricks for the treehouse.

 - Monitor the Monitor: A secret code is no longer enough.
 A username and a password was never enough, so we’ve developed advanced monitoring and management solutions for your business.
 Watching the watcher keeps your data on watch for on-guard and on-time productivity.

 - Party with Your Partners: Celebrate your digital serenity with the calm crew of a trusted technology firm.
 The right managed IT alliance complements your core team, toasting cyberthreats so you have time for a toast.

 - Click-a-Little-Talk-a-Little: Train your team to be careful with clicking tendencies and to communicate about potential harm to your data.

 Your financial data, your business strategy, your critical tasks and personal stats are all under attack.
 How can you keep everything secured when the digital landscape is always shapeshifting?
-As your business grows more complex, perhaps depending on a complicated ERP system, how do you keep IT safe?
+As your business grows more complex, perhaps depending on a complicated software like an Epicor ERP system, how do you keep IT remotely safe?
 AI and automation create worlds of benefits for businesses, but these new technologies get in the hands of nefarious hackers, and suddenly your entire social chain, the very vitality of your company, is at risk.
 The new ways of protecting remote workers won’t help you unless you stay on top of emerging threats.
 Fortunately, our IT security experts can install the best SaaS (security-as-a-service) solutions for your business, including private cloud hosting protections for remote networks.